Sam Raimi's unrealized projects: World of Warcraft

 On July 22, 2009, Blizzard Entertainment reported that Raimi was hired to direct a film adaptation of its popular video game Warcraft entitled World of Warcraft.
 However, on July 13, 2012, it was announced that Raimi would not direct the Warcraft film because he was working on Oz the Great and Powerful and he needed to finish its post-production.
 The film was finally released in 2016 as Warcraft and directed by Duncan Jones.

 Ruse film

-In January 2009, Siavash Farahani announced he has written a Ruse film script for Disney with Sam Raimi directing the project.
+In January 2009, Siavash Farahani announced he has written a Ruse film script for Disney with Raimi directing the project.
 Since then, there have been no further announcements.

 Earp: Saints For Sinners

 On July 19, 2010, Deadline announced that DreamWorks will develop the adaptation of M. Zachary Sherman's Earp: Saints For Sinners with Raimi directing and producing the project with David Hoberman, Todd Lieberman, and Radical Studios' Barry Levine, with Matt Cirulnick writing the script.
 Since then, there have been no further announcements since.